Spanakorizo is a classic Greek spinach rice that's easy and comforting. You only need a few ingredients to make this delicious spinach rice recipe.

 You can serve spinach rice hot or cold with some feta sprinkled on top.
 Just like Fasolakia, this recipe is vegetarian and gluten free, perfect on its own as a meal or with some protein as a side dish.

-There are a few different rice options to choose from.
 The classic Greek recipes call for medium grain rice also known as "Carolina."
 Medium grain rice yields the creamy and smooth texture that we're looking for in this dish as opposed to short grain rice which would make it sticky.

 Long grain rice won't work for this recipe because it doesn't give the smooth texture.
 I also don't recommend using brown rice since it takes longer to cook which will result in overcooking the spinach.